-Produced by Eric Abraham and the Fugard Theatre, Athol Fugard’s masterpiece will open in the Fugard Studio Theatre on the 4th March 2013.
+Produced by Eric Abraham and The Fugard Theatre, Athol Fugard’s masterpiece will open in The Fugard Studio Theatre in celebration of The Fugard Theatre 10th Birthday.